Title: Limits Of Modularity: The Spreading Error Effect

 I had a fascinating (at least for me) discussion with Julian Ariza Alvarez on modularity today.
-Julian is an engineer and quality control researcher at TU-Berlin.
+Julian is an engineer and quality control researcher at Technical University Berlin.
 He was once part of a large research project involving a car company.
 The idea of the project was to have cars build entirely with modular parts – hundreds of exchangeable parts – so you can customize and evolve more quickly.
 But when testing the system something strange occurred: Almost certainly after 2 years of use the cars broke down.
 It turns out: When you combine a large number of different modular parts you get an even larger number of potential points of failures.

 For example when they combined an exhaust pipe with a connector with a motor after less than two years the motor broke down.
 Because there was something in the connection that attacked the motor slowly but progressively.
 And stuff like that happened in other combinations too.

 Of course!
 If you build one product – one car – you chose one motor, one exhaust pipe and one connector.
 You monitor and debug the connection, meaning you optimize the parts step by step till everything works in this particular combination.
 But if you have exchangeable building blocks the number of tests and optimizations you have to make explodes.
 3 exhaust pipes and 3 motors and 3 connectors make already 27 combinations and test cases (instead of 3)!
 And when you test combination number 3 and discover that you have to change a part you have to do the first 2 tests again.
 And a car has many more parts that all play together.
 So the number of potential tests to make comes close to infinity.
 You might end up with a close to infinite number of points of failure.